clementwanjau/tree-ds/README.md

 let node: Node<String, i32> = Node::new("Root Node".to_string(), Some(100));
 ```

-Optionally the crate provides an `auto_id` feature to automatically generate an Id
+Optionally the crate provides an `auto_id` feature to automatically generate an id
 for the node.
-This is useful when you are not concerned with the Id of the node and
+This is useful when you are not concerned with the id of the node, and
 you want to avoid the overhead of managing the Ids.
 To enable the `auto_id`
 feature, add the following to your `Cargo.toml` file: